Latest News on JEE Main 2020:-

-Challenging JEE Main Answer Keys: Initially, provisional answer keys are declared and the applicants are asked to claim their objections within a limited time frame.
-After considering all the objections, the final answer keys of JEE Main are announced.
+Challenging JEE Main Answer Keys: Initially, the provisional answer keys are released.
+After comparing the results applicants can raise their objections.
+This should be done within certain time frame.
+After considering all the valid objections, the final answer keys of JEE Main are announced.

 JEE Main Marks vs Ranks

-We have prepared a predicted range of JEE Main Marks vs Ranks from the previous year’s trend analysis.
+We have prepared a predicted range of JEE Main Marks vs Ranks from the previous year’s trend.
 Engineering aspirants can check marks vs expected ranks from the table provided below.

 |JEE Main Score Range||Expected Ranks|